Aynshe/BatRun/README.md

 # BatRun
-Launcher for RetroBat with Hotkey gamepad select/back+start xinput or dinput  /  -publish self contained-

-1.1 :

-- Added mapping automatic also in Dinput - "source : gamecontrollerdb in RetroBat" "But the BatRun plugin startup is slower..."
+Launcher for RetroBat with Hotkey gamepad select/back+start xinput or dinput  /  -publish self contained- Mapping automatic also in Dinput - "source : gamecontrollerdb in RetroBat" "But the BatRun plugin startup is slower..." (start with a wait splash)

-- Added a minimized mode for arcade terminals that do not have explorer.exe running, allows the windowed interface to be executed

 Having no other Dinput Joystick than my old "SideWinder Game Pad Pro USB version 1.0", I am not able to test.
-Also, I do not know if it is my old Dinput controller, I sometimes need to insist a little on the hotkey command.
+I do not know if it is my old Dinput controller, I sometimes need to insist a little on the hotkey.
 *the code is certainly not very clean... .!

 ![image](https://github.com/user-attachments/assets/fa99931f-ac81-4b3c-a970-aa43ed7a692c) ![image](https://github.com/user-attachments/assets/c6dd0d01-7bef-430f-a36e-7e391bc7162e)